MarkBrezina/Ctrl-Alt-DefeatTheMarket/alpha/README.md

 **Model-based mispricing:** Price discrepancy / statistical arbitrage

 ## Specific alpha walk-throughs.

+### Buy and Hold.
+Buying and holding an asset isn't usually something that we experience in trading, it is a more common "strategy" for investing.
+Where time-horizons and earnings aren't directly tied together.

+The idea is as follows.\
+We expect an asset to increase in value and we have no constraint on when to sell the asset.\
+This idea works well for asset managers, as most surviving assets have a somewhat exponential growth over longer time-horizons.

 ### Market making.
 Market making is different from the strategies above because it is less about taking a strong view on direction and more about **providing liquidity.**